 1. Assess the Lie

-2. Select Your Club One Club up is Smart
+2. Select Your Club: One Club Up is Smart

-As a rule of thumb, it iwse to take one extra club.
+As a rule of thumb, it is wise to take one extra club.
 For example, if you would normally hit an 8-iron from this distance, pull out your 7-iron.
 Why?
 Because the descending blow required to get the ball out cleanly tends to de-loft the clubface at impact, reducing spin and producing a lower, shorter shot.
 The extra club helps compensate for this natural loss of distance and gets the ball close to its intended destination.

 3. Adjust Your Setup: Ball Back, Weight Forward

 This is where the magic happens.
-Your setup dictates the success of everything we're about to do
+Your setup dictates the success of everything we're about to do:

 4. The Swing: Hit Down with Conviction